digi-ron/AU-Falcon-SPUD-Project/index.md

 layout: home
 ---

-A collation of notes and information about the AU Falcon, collated while working on a Falcon Forte, nicknamed "SPUD".
+A collation of notes and information about the AU Series Ford Falcon, collated while working on a Falcon Forte, nicknamed "SPUD".

 > NOTE: The information here is *most* accurate for the MY 1999 S1 Ford Falcon Forte Sedan, but as much information as possible has been added for other variants